harijoel/react-hanzi-speller-2/README.md

     - Tone **4** represents a falling tone (à)
     - Tone **5** represents a neutral tone (a)
   - **onlyTones** only requires the tones of each character to be input using the numbered notation described above.
 For example, 女人 "nǚrén" should be input as "32".
 - **HSK Vocabulary** changes the vocabulary pool from a selection of different HSK levels.
-Currently, the only way to change the HSK Vocabulary is by manually changing the import JSON file on the App.tsx component source code.
 - **New Word** displays a random word from the selected HSK Vocabulary level.

 ## More
+- Click and hold on a card to see a more detailed map of the spelling input
 - Double click the emoji to reset the spelling progress of the current word
 - When Show Answer and Hide Characters are both checked on settings, you can press <kbd>Enter</kbd> at any time to reveal the selected hidden character.